Soleedus/debian-i3gaps/README.md

 Then follow instructions, and when script finishes, type:
 `sudo reboot`

+3. To start i3, type in `startx`
-3. You will need to set GTK theme manually in Chrome.
+4. You will need to set GTK theme manually in Chrome.
-4. You may now comment out deb-src lines from your /etc/apt/sources.list
+5. You may now comment out deb-src lines from your /etc/apt/sources.list

 #### Custom keybindings: ($mod = windows key)